reframejs/reframe/docs/overview.template.md

 But React is more and more used in a server-rendering-only fashion; See the "The future of React is SRO".

 Beyond that, Next.js lacks in ease of use.
 (Next.js's routing is a big hassle, server cusomtization is a hassle, static apps are cumbersome, custom browser JavaScript for things such as error tracking is not supported,  etc.)

-Still, Next.js is awesome because it made creating a simple app easier.
-But it kind of feels like AngularJS; AngularJS was awesome because it made but it always felt messy and wrong.
-In short, Next.js could use some healt